 If the only audio system you’ve got is a soundbar or soundbase connected to your TV, you might be tempted to assume that adding a turntable simply isn’t on the cards – but you’d be wrong.
 In fact, with most soundbars and soundbases it’s a simple process; just choose the correct turntable, depending on which soundbar or soundbase you have.

-Let’s use our 2019 Award-winners as examples (we’ll tackle the Sonos Beam in the dedicated Sonos section below): all five of the Q Acoustics M2, Yamaha YAS-207, Dali Katch One, Sony HT-ST5000 and Sennheiser Ambeo Soundbar have a stereo analogue input, in the form of a pair of standard RCA terminals on the Q Acoustics, Yamaha and Sennheiser, and a 3.5mm (headphone-style) connection on the Dali and Sony.
+Let’s use a couple of our 2020 Award winners as examples (we’ll tackle the Sonos Beam and Arc in the dedicated section below): both the Yamaha YAS-207 and Sennheiser Ambeo Soundbar have a stereo analogue input in the form of a pair of standard RCA terminals.
 That means you can add any turntable that has a phono stage built-in, or any standard turntable via an external phono stage.

 We’ll guess that at least part of your reason for choosing a soundbar or soundbase audio system was the neatness it offered, and you’re probably keen to avoid adding too many extra devices and their accompanying cables.
 So, we’re going to stick with turntables that have integrated phono stages for our recommendations.
 And, while these devices sound great for soundbars and soundbases, most don’t have the hi-fi credentials to make the most of serious, high-end kit, so it’s not worth spending a fortune on your new turntable.

 With all of that in mind, we think the Audio-Technica AT-LP3 would be the best turntable to add to almost any soundbar or soundbase.
-It costs just £169, is simple to set up and sounds so good we gave it an Award.
-It has an integrated phono stage so you can connect it directly to any standard pair of stereo analogue terminals (you’ll need a 3.5mm adapter for the Sony HT-ST5000).
+It costs just £149, is simple to set up and sounds so good we gave it an Award.
+It has an integrated phono stage so you can connect it directly to any standard pair of stereo analogue terminals.

 How to add a turntable to an AV receiver